Bitch, Don't Kill My Vibe: Release and reception

 Speaking to Rap-Up on March 9, 2013, Lamar stated that "Bitch, Don't Kill My Vibe" would probably be released as a single from Good Kid, M.A.A.D City.
 Shortly after the premiere of the song's official remix, Lamar confirmed that "Bitch, Don't Kill My Vibe" would be the fourth official single.
-It was supposed to be a collab with Lady Gaga but it didn't happen because artists both wanted in their album, so Kendrick Lamar release as a solo song.

 Following the release of Good Kid, M.A.A.D City, "Bitch, Don't Kill My Vibe" debuted at number 100 on the Billboard Hot 100 for the week ending January 13, 2013.
 It re-entered the Hot 100 at number 84 for the week ending March 24, later peaking at number 32 and becoming his third top 40 hit as a solo artist on the chart.

 "Bitch, Don't Kill My Vibe" has been widely regarded as one of Lamar's best songs.
 In 2018, Billboard ranked the song number nine on their list of the 20 greatest Kendrick Lamar songs, and in 2021, Rolling Stone ranked the song number five on their list of the 50 greatest Kendrick Lamar songs.